Mass-dependent chemical enrichment sequences of SDSS star-forming galaxies out to z~0.3 revealed by direct O & Ar abundances: Abundance determination and sample selection

 \subsection{Abundance determination}

-Amongst these SFGs, only a small sample of 3716 SFGs had both the required faint [OIII]$\lambda$ 4363 \AA~\& [ArIII]$\lambda$ 7136 \AA~ emission lines observed (other lines were either brighter or not essential).
+Amongst these SFGs, only 3716 had both the required faint [OIII]$\lambda$ 4363 \AA~\& [ArIII]$\lambda$ 7136 \AA~ emission lines observed (other lines were either brighter or not essential).
 For these 3716 SFGs, we then compute their O and Ar abundances using NEAT \citep[Nebular Empirical Analysis Tool;][]{Wesson12}, which applies an empirical scheme to calculate the extinction and elemental abundances.

-For each SFG, NEAT calculates the intrinsic balmer decrement, c(H$\beta$), using the flux-weighted ratios of H$\alpha$/H$\beta$, H$\gamma$/H$\beta$ and H$\delta$/H$\beta$ (whichever pairs are observed) and the extinction law of \citet{Cardelli89}, first assuming a nebular temperature of 10000K and an electron density of 1000 cm$^{-3}$, and then recalculating c(H$\beta$) at the measured temperature and density, using an iterative process from the relevant diagnostic lines \citep[see][section 3.3]{Wesson12}.
-NEAT utilizes the temperature-sensitive [OIII]$\lambda$ 4363 \AA~ line and the density-sensitive [OII]$\lambda\lambda$ 3726,3729 \AA~ and [SII]$\lambda\lambda$ 6717,6731 \AA~ doublets to obtain temperature and electron density.
-For those galaxies where we do not observe the required doublets to determine electron densities, 1000 cm$^{-3}$ continues to be assumed as it is expected to have negligible impact on the determined abundances \citep[E.g.][]{Ferland13}.
+For each SFG, NEAT calculates the intrinsic balmer decrement, c(H$\beta$), using the flux-weighted ratios of H$\alpha$/H$\beta$, H$\gamma$/H$\beta$ and H$\delta$/H$\beta$ (whichever pairs are observed) and the extinction law of \citet{Cardelli89}, first assuming a nebular temperature (T$\rm_{e}$) of 10000K and an electron density (n$\rm_{e}$) of 1000 cm$^{-3}$, and then recalculating c(H$\beta$) at the measured T$\rm_{e}$ and n$\rm_{e}$, using an iterative process from the relevant diagnostic lines \citep[see][section 3.3]{Wesson12}.
+NEAT utilizes the temperature-sensitive [OIII]$\lambda$ 4363 \AA~ line, and the density-sensitive [OII]$\lambda\lambda$ 3726,3729 \AA~ and [SII]$\lambda\lambda$ 6717,6731 \AA~ doublets to obtain T$\rm_{e}$ and n$\rm_{e}$ respectively.
+For SFGs where we do not observe the required doublets to determine n$\rm_{e}$, 1000 cm$^{-3}$ continues to be assumed as it is expected to have negligible impact on the determined abundances \citep[E.g.][]{Ferland13}.